-"And thus Aharon did... he lit its lamps..."
+"And so Aharon did; toward the face of the Menorah he lit its lamps, just as Hashem commanded Moshe."
 (8:3)

 This is in praise of Aharon that he did not change.
 (Sifri)

 In this connection, Rabbi Shmelke of Nikolsburg interpreted the verse (I Melachim 3:15), "And the minstrel became like the instrument and the spirit of G-d was upon him," as follows: If the minstrel will become like the instrument he plays - when, similar to an instrument that is not changed by the beautiful tune it plays, he, too, will not be affected by the awareness of his own virtues - then G-d's spirit will be upon him and he will be found worthy of being endowed with prophetic vision.